 Types of PTSD Treatment Offered at Seven Hills Hospital

 When looking for PTSD treatment, you or your loved one may have been searching broadly for “treatment centers near me?”
 In the Las Vegas area, there is one clear choice.
 Seven Hills Hospital provides free, confidential assessments 24 hours a day, 7 days a week at our convenient location near Las Vegas, Nevada.
 When you arrive at Seven Hills Hospital, you will complete a thorough assessment, which will be reviewed by one of our psychiatrists in order to ensure that we will be able to provide the most appropriate level of care meet your needs for posttraumatic stress disorder concerns at our hospital.
 Once admitted into our center, we provide each patient with his or her own individualized plan of care which will be implemented in a safe, secure, and structured environment.
-We have an adolescent unit for children between the ages of 11-17, an adult mental health unit, an adult substance abuse treatment unit, an adult rehabilitation unit, and a geriatric unit, all tailored to meet the specific needs of each population who receives treatment for posttraumatic stress disorder at our hospital.
+We have a child and adolescent unit between the ages of 5-17, an adult mental health unit, an adult substance abuse treatment unit, an adult rehabilitation unit, and a geriatric unit, all tailored to meet the specific needs of each population who receives treatment for posttraumatic stress disorder at our hospital.
 We utilize a number of different therapeutic techniques on each of our units, including the following:

 Detoxification: When adult patients come to us dependent on alcohol or other substances, they will first complete the detoxification process in order to remove all toxic substances from the body before fully engaging in the therapeutic process.
 All patients in our detox center are monitored 24 hours a day by nurses and doctors.